The multiple coherence scales of C IV at cosmic noon: Discussion

 \section{Discussion}

 The connection between galaxies and \civ\ is well documented (e.g., \citealp{Adelberger05b, Martin10, Turner14, Bird16, Rudie19, Galbiati23, Banerjee23}).
-For this reason, our fits from Eq. \ref{eq:break1} and \ref{eq:break2} directly take into account the same correlation length from galaxies.
-In fact, our correlation measurements at the higher separation bins lie exactly on top of the galaxy autocorrelations (Fig. \ref{tcf_civ}), also found by \cite{Martin10} when comparing with \cite{Adelberger05b}.
-This then suggests that \civ\ may be a good tracer of the way in which galaxies cluster at cosmic noon.
-However, we observe that the strong relation with galaxies does not hold at $\Delta r \lesssim 500$ kpc, as seen in the flattening in of \xir\ in Fig. \ref{acf_r_civ} (this is the scale of the intermediate regime in Fig. \ref{tcf_civ}, where $\Xi(\Delta r)/\Delta r \propto 1/\Delta r$).
-It has been argued \citep{Scannapieco06, Martin10, Mintz22} that such flattening of $\xi$ provides constraints on the sizes of \civ\ enriched regions around galaxies.
-The argument is based on the fact that, by decreasing \sep, we are not finding a significant number of additional pairs of velocity components, then implying that we are probing distances smaller than these regions.
-In conclusion, the break that we find on large scales with both models from Eq. \ref{eq:break1}, and \ref{eq:break2} ($597 \pm 130$ kpc and $654^{+100}_{-87}$ kpc) is in good agreement with \cite{Martin10} result of $r_1 = 600 \pm 214$ kpc.
+For this reason, our fits from Eq. \ref{eq:break1} and \ref{eq:break2} directly take the same correlation length from galaxies into account.
+Our correlation measurements at the higher separation bins lie exactly on top of the galaxy autocorrelations (Fig. \ref{tcf_civ}) that were also found by \cite{Martin10} when comparing with \cite{Adelberger05b}.
+This then suggests that \civ\ might be a good tracer of the way in which galaxies cluster at cosmic noon.
+We observe, however, that the strong relation with galaxies does not hold at $\Delta r \lesssim 500$ kpc, as seen in the flattening in of \xir\ in Fig. \ref{acf_r_civ} (this is the scale of the intermediate regime in Fig. \ref{tcf_civ}, where $\Xi(\Delta r)/\Delta r \propto 1/\Delta r$).
+It has been argued \citep{Scannapieco06, Martin10, Mintz22} that this flattening of $\xi$ provides constraints on the sizes of \civ\ enriched regions around galaxies.
+The argument is based on the fact that by decreasing \sep, we do not find a significant number of additional pairs of velocity components, which then implies that we probe distances smaller than these regions.
+In conclusion, the break that we find on large scales with the two models from Eq. \ref{eq:break1} and \ref{eq:break2} ($597 \pm 130$ kpc and $654^{+100}_{-87}$ kpc) agrees well with the result reported by \cite{Martin10} of $r_1 = 600 \pm 214$ kpc.